 I soak mine also and then pull them to piece after the ink is all unreadable.
 I soak them with the cardboard I tear up to use less trash bags!

 I ask my kids to shred them for me.
 We have a shredding party.
 I put them in a box, and let them shred them up and put them in 2 different trash cans.
 After they are done I just go through to make sure every thing is torn pretty small.
-They have a blast doing it and I don't spend of my time doing it.
-They feel proud to have helped me.

 I just use a permanent marker to block out name, address and any account or code numbers appearing on sensitive paperwork, rip 'em in quarters and put them into the recycling bin.